cpske/ISP/assignment/week13/code-review.md

 title: Code Review Assignment
 ---

 This is a team assignment, but **everyone** should do the reading and study.

 1. Read Code Review best practices
-2. Write your own code review procedure.
+2. Write your own code review procedure or "script".
-3. Study some example checklists and "scripts".
+3. Study some example checklists and create your own.
-4. Write your own code review checklist.
+4. Perform a code walkthrough and create a written summary.

 ### 1. Read Code Review Best Practices